The Joseph Banks’ Florilegium

 The trip was inspired by the Royal Society and funded by King George III himself.
 It failed in its first mission – to observe and chart the transit of Venus from Tahiti – but excelled in its second.
 This was to classify flora and fauna and bring home specimens.

 3,607 plant species were identified and 30,828 specimens collected.
 Over 1,400 of these have been calculated by contemporary scholars, to have been entirely new.
-With a team of 25 master engravers over thirteen years, Banks oversaw the production of copper plates to stand testimony to the collection.
+Working with a team of 25 master engravers over thirteen years, Banks oversaw the production of copper plates to stand testimony to the collection.
 Why they were never published at the time or during the next 200 years remains a mystery, as they constitute the only collection of line engravings in the world of this quality.

 This output has been lovingly printed for the first time using the 17th Century a la poupee technique requiring ‘as much care and artistry as any monk in a medieval scriptorium’.